eclipse-vertx/vert.x/core_manual_js.md

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

-For more information on configuring logging, please see the main manual.
+For more information on configuring logging, please see the [main manual](manual.html#logging).

 ## Accessing environment variables from a Verticle

-You can access environment variables from a Verticle with the variable `vertx.env`.
+You can access a hash of environment variables from a Verticle with the `env` property on the `container` object.

-## stdout and stderr in a Verticle

-The variables `stdout` and `stderr` are injected into all verticles.
-Unsurprisingly, you use these to print to stdout and stderr.

-    stdout.println("Hello from the verticle");
+    var container = require('vertx/container');
+    var sockColour = container.env['GERBIL_SOCKS'];

+## Causing the container to exit

+You can call the `exit()` function of the container to cause the Vert.x instance to make a clean shutdown.

+    var container = require('vertx/container');
+    container.exit(); // Bye bye!

 # Deploying and Undeploying Verticles Programmatically

 You can deploy and undeploy verticles programmatically from inside another verticle.
-Any verticles deployed programmatically inherit the path of the parent verticle.
+Any verticles deployed this way will be able to see resources (classes, scripts, other files) of the main verticle.

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the function `vertx.deployVerticle`.
-The return value of `vertx.deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.
+To deploy a verticle programmatically call the function `deployVerticle` on the `container` variable.

 To deploy a single instance of a verticle :

-    vertx.deployVerticle('my_verticle.js');
+    container.deployVerticle(main);

+Where `main` is the name of the Verticle (i.e. the name of the script or FQCN of the class).

+See the chapter on ["running Vert.x"](manual.html#running-vertx) in the main manual for a description of what a main is.

+## Deploying Worker Verticles

+The `deployVerticle` method deploys standard (non worker) verticles.
+If you want to deploy worker verticles use the `deployWorkerVerticle` method.
+This method takes the same parameters as `deployVerticle` with the same meanings.

 ## Deploying a module programmatically

 You should use `deployModule` to deploy a module, for example:

-    container.deployModule("vertx.mailer-v1.0", config);
+    container.deployModule("io.vertx~mod-mailer~2.0.0-beta1", config);

-Would deploy an instance of the `vertx.mailer` module with the specified configuration.
-Please see the modules manual for more information about modules.
+Would deploy an instance of the `io.vertx~mod-mailer~2.0.0-beta1` module with the specified configuration.
+Please see the [modules manual]() for more information about modules.

 ## Passing configuration to a verticle programmatically

 JSON configuration can be passed to a verticle that is deployed programmatically.
-Inside the deployed verticle the configuration is accessed with the `vertx.getConfig` function.
+Inside the deployed verticle the configuration is accessed with the `config` property.
 For example:

-    var config = { name: 'foo', age: 234 };
+    var config = {
-    vertx.deployVerticle('my_verticle.js', config);
+        foo: "wibble",
+        bar: false
+    }

+    container.deployVerticle("foo.ChildVerticle", config);  // Deploy a Java verticle

+    container.deployVerticle("foo.js", config);  // Deploy a JavaScript verticle

+    // etc

-Then, in `my_verticle.js` you can access the config via `vertx.getConfig` as previously explained.
+Then, in `ChildVerticle` you can access the config via `config()` as previously explained.

 ## Using a Verticle to co-ordinate loading of an application

 If you have an application that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.

 For example, you could create a verticle `app.js` as follows:

+    // Start the verticles that make up the app

+    var appConfig = vertx.config();

+    vertx.deployVerticle("verticle1.js", appConfig.verticle1Config);
+    vertx.deployVerticle("verticle2.js", appConfig.verticle2Config, 5);
+    vertx.deployVerticle("verticle3.js", appConfig.verticle3Config);
+    vertx.deployWorkerVerticle("verticle4.js", appConfig.verticle4Config);
+    vertx.deployWorkerVerticle("verticle5.js", appConfig.verticle5Config, 10);

+Then set the `app.js` verticle as the main of your module and then you can start your entire application by simply running:

+    vertx runmod com.mycompany~my-mod~1.0 -conf conf.json

+Where conf.json is a config file like:

     // Application config

-    var appConfig = {
+    {
         verticle1Config: {
             // Config for verticle1
         },